yuri1010/yuri1010/README.md

-- 👋 Olá, meu nome é Yuri Marcon
+- 👋 Hello, my name is Yuri Marcon
-- 👀 Sou fascinado por resolução de problemas através de tecnologia.
+- 👀 I'm excited for solve problems through technology.
-- 🌱 Acredito muito no aprendizado contínuo e compartilhamento de conhecimento.
+- 🌱 I strongly believe in continuous learning and knowledge sharing.
-- 📫 Contato: yuri.erik.oliveira@gmail.com
+- 📫 Contact: yuri.erik.oliveira@gmail.com

 <!---
 yuri1010/yuri1010 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.